thornberger/presentation-aceve-tech-communitites-2025-12/presentation.md

 ---

 # History of Craftnote
-* Created as project-based group chat (think Teams channels with additional construction-specific data)
+* Created as project-based group chat (think Whatsapp groups with additional construction-specific data)
 * Investors: Fischer, GC Gruppe (later)
 * More features, more people
 * Aceve